ieonsii/gym-time/README.md

 This project requires NodeJS v14.7.0.
 [N](https://github.com/tj/n) or [NVM](https://github.com/nvm-sh/nvm) package can help to manage multiple versions on the same machine across other projects.

-[Yarn](https://classic.yarnpkg.com/lang/en/) should be use for packages management and script running.
+[Yarn](https://classic.yarnpkg.com/lang/en/) should be used for packages management and script running.

 ## Local Database